annaesvensson/yellow-help/1-en/api-for-developers.md

 ## Events

-With help of events the website informs when something happens.
+With help of events the website informs you when something happens.
 First extensions are loaded and `onLoad` will be called.
 As soon as all extensions are loaded `onStartup` will be called.
 A request from the web browser can be handled with various events.
 In most cases the page content will be generated.
 If an error has occurred, an error page will be generated.
 Finally the page is output and `onShutdown` will be called.

 ``` box-drawing {aria-hidden=true}
 onLoad ───────▶ onStartup ───────────────────────────────────────────┐